French Verbs That Take 'Être' as Their Auxiliary Verb

 Verbs With Different Auxiliaries

-When you have a sentence with verbs that need different auxiliaries, or with a mix of pronominal and non-pronominal verbs, you are required use the various auxiliaries in front of each verb.
+When you have a sentence with verbs that need different auxiliaries, or with a mix of pronominal and non-pronominal verbs, you're required to use the various auxiliaries in front of each verb.
 You may also repeat the subject pronoun:

 I worked and went to the bank.